Five Lessons on the Federal Judiciary

 One of the age-old questions in sports is whether referees should call the game the same way in the final seconds as they do in the opening minutes.

-Imagine the refs call a reach-in foul two minutes into the NBA Finals Game 7.
+Imagine the refs call a reach-in foul two minutes into Game 7 of the NBA Finals.
 It is technically a foul, but it could have easily been a no-call.
 Now imagine the same reach-in with the score tied 109-109 and seven seconds remaining on the clock.
 Should the refs call a foul in that situation?

 Credit: Isaiah J. Downing-USA TODAY Sport